jdjakub/phd-thesis/ch-bl.md

 { op: 'store', register: 'source' }
 ```

-It is remarkable that these few operations really are sufficent even for conditional and unconditional jumps.
+It is remarkable that these few operations really are sufficient even for conditional and unconditional jumps.
 A jump is achieved by overwriting `next_instruction`, and this can be conditionalised by `index`ing a map of code paths based on a selector.
 We made the decision that `index`, if accessing a key not present in the map, will try and retrieve the special key `_` instead.
 This supports a generic "else" or "otherwise" clause for conditionals.

 The minimal, microcode-like instruction set here was an experiment in extreme parsimony; see Appendix\ section\ \ref{the-minimal-random-access-instruction-set-and-its-perils} for the gory details.
 Although it was interesting, certain basic operations (such as jumps) are extremely verbose, taking many instructions.
 Although it was quick to implement these instructions in JavaScript, it was too tedious to work with them in-system.
 In retrospect, it looks like we went too far with Force\ \ref{escape-plaf} here and fell into its associated Turing Tarpit trap.
 We thus consider an *extreme* interpretation of Heuristic\ \ref{simple-asm} refuted for the purposes of working in-system sooner.
 We recommend achieving a better balance by including direct path arguments in instructions (\eg{} "copy `a.b.c` to `x.y.z`" as a single instruction), as well as separate (un)conditional jump instructions.